-5.9.
-Slovakia 1.
-Price liberalization In all, 96% of total turnover based on free prices, with regulation still in force in the areas of energy, public transportation, rents, telephone, telegraph, and pharmaceutical products.
+5. 9 THE SLOVAK REPUBLIC 1.
+Price liberalization 96% of total turnover based on free prices, with regulation still in force in the areas of energy, public transportation, rents, telephone, telegraph and pharmaccutical products.
 2. Trade liberalization Imports liberalized except for a few sensitive items subject to import licences.
 Export licensing remains for a limited number of products.
-Free trade agreements with the European Union, the EFTA countries and the Visegrad countries.
-Customs union with Czech Republic since dissolution of the Czech and Slovak Federal Republic (CSFR).
+Free trade agreements with the EC, the EFTA countries and the Visegrad countries.
+Customs union with Czech Republic since dissolution of the CSFR.
 A 10% temporary surcharge on consumer imports was introduced in March 1994.
-3. Exchange regime Current-account convertibility almost completed in early 1991.
+3. Exchange regime Current account convertibility almost completed in early 1991.
 Exchange rate pegged to a basket of Western currencies since February 1993.
 Transactions with Czech Republic conducted through a clearing system at a different exchange rate.
-The authorities plan to reach full current-account convertibility by 1 January 1996.
-This will involve termination of clearing system with Czech Republic.
-4. Foreign direct investment No limits on equity participation in enterprises by non-residents, except in the case of a few sensitive or defence-related sectors.
+The authorities plan to reach full current account convertibility by 1 January 1996.
+This will involve termination of clearing system with Czech Republic 4.
+Foreign direct investment No limits on equity participation in enterprises by non- residents, except in the case of a few sensitive or defence- related sectors.
 Free repatriation of profits and proceeds from the liquidation of investment.
-5. Monetary policy National Bank of Slovakia, established in January 1993, operates independently of government.
+5. Monetary policy National Bank of Slovakia, established in January 1993, operates independently from government.
 Slovak crown introduced in February 1993.
 Individual credit ceilings on banks reintroduced in March 1994.
 6. Public finances VAT reformed, excise tax system and personal income tax introduced in January 1993.
-General government revenues estimated at 50,6% of GDP in 1994.
-7. Privatization and enterprise restructuring First wave of large-scale privatization completed by spring 1993.
+General government revenues estimated at 50.6% of GDP in 1994.
+7. Privatisation and enterprise restructuring First wave of large scale privatization completed by Spring 1993.
 Second wave, under preparation, will emphasize traditional privatization methods (direct sales, tenders, etc.).
 Second scheme of voucher privatization to be completed by mid-1996.
-A Bankruptcy Law came into effect in June 1993 but few companies have filed for bankruptcy.
+Bankruptcy law came into effect in June 1993 but few companies have filed for bankruptcy.
 8. Financial sector reform Two-tier banking system established in January 1990.
 Major financial institutions privatized under first wave of large-scale privatization.
-However, State Savings Bank and biggest commercial bank (VUB) remain State-controlled.
-Since 1991, several measures to strengthen banks' balance sheets.
+But State Savings Bank and biggest commercial bank (VUB) remain state-controlled.
+Since 1991, several measures to strengthen banks' balance-sheets.
 Bratislava Stock Exchange in operation since 1993 but financial markets remain underdeveloped.
 Stricter rules for classification and provisioning of bad loans introduced in March 1995.